-The following graph (prepared by Research Data Group, Inc. for use in this proxy statement) compares the cumulative total stockholder return on the Company's Class B Common Stock during the five fiscal years ended December 31, 1999 with a cumulative total return on the (i) Standard & Poor's MidCap 400 ("S&P MidCap"), and (ii) Hubbell Self-Constructed Peer Group Index ("HI Peer Group").
-The comparison assumes \$100 was invested on January 1, 1995 in the Company's Class B Common Stock and in each of the foregoing indices and assumes reinvestment of dividends.
+The following graph compares the cumulative total stockholder return on the Company's Class B Common Stock during the five fiscal years ended December 31, 2000 with a cumulative total return on the (i) Standard & Poor's MidCap 400 ("S&P MidCap"), and (ii) Hubbell Self-Constructed Peer Group Index ("HI Peer Group").
+The comparison assumes \$100 was invested on January 1, 1996 in the Company's Class B Common Stock and in each of the foregoing indices and assumes reinvestment of dividends.